mcmc101001/StudyStash/README.md

 ### Challenges

 Initially, the file names of the uploaded files were used to uniquely identify the files, but we later realised that this would cause issues if users were to upload files with the same name, causing the files to be overwritten.
 There were also a few invalid characters that AWS S3 was unable to accept.
-To solve this, we decided to generate a random CUID to be used as the file identifier for AWS S3, which is stored in the database along with the original file name.
+To solve this, we decided to generate a random CUID, which is stored in the database as the resource id, alongside the original file name.
+The resource id was then used as the file identifier for AWS S3.
+If the S3 upload process fails, the database entry would be deleted accordingly.

 ## Dark mode